SAS-Robert/ProjectCPP/SAS_v3_0/README.md

 4. Run the SAS_v3_0\x64\Release\SAS_v3_0.exe file.

-On a ROBERT plaform, using the standard ROBERT-UI:
+On a ROBERT plaform, using the standard ROBERT-UI: please check the instructions on _ProjectCPP\ROBERT screen\README.md_